GoogleCloudPlatform/professional-services/tools/gce-usage-log/README.md

   ${PROJECT_ID} ${ORG_NUMBER} gce_usage_log
 ```

-This script will run and create a new BigQuery table called _`initial_vm_inventory` in your dataset, which should contain one line for every instance that was running in your GCP organization.
+This process will run and create a new BigQuery table called _`initial_vm_inventory` in your dataset, which should contain one line for every instance that was running in your GCP organization.
 You may need to reload the BQ UI in order to see this new table.

 If you’ve decided not to run in the cloud shell, you may need to install `maven` yourself.